adityakamath/adityakamath.github.io/_posts/2022-07-24-akros2-firmware-part-2.md

 	</figcaption>
 </figure>

-I kept the original structure the same, the serial monitor is used to select from multiple options, that spins each motor for a specified period of time (20 seconds in this case), measures the encoders, does some calculations and reports the results.
+I kept the original structure the same, the serial monitor is used to select from two options: ```spin``` or ```sample```.
+In each option, the motor is spun for a specified period of time, encoders are measured, and a report is generated based on some calculations.
 The following values are calculated and reported:

 * The max RPM of the motors (at its max rated voltage)
 * Deviation in the CPR values (calculated vs defined)
 * Maximum velocities of the robot (at its operating voltage)

-1. ```spin```: Spins each motor forward for 20 seconds
-	* This sequence is used to check motor direction.
-	* If needed, update the configuration file and build/run the calibration sketch again.
-2. ```sample```: Spins each motor forward for 20 seconds, generates report with configuration values
-	* Assumes that CPR values are correctly defined in the configuration
-	* Once 20 seconds for all 4 motors are up, a report is generated which includes max RPM, maximum velocity of the motor (assuming the max RPM is correctly set in the config), and the deviation between the defined CPR and measured CPR.

 <figure class="aligncenter">
 	<img src="https://adityakamath.github.io/assets/img/akros2_calib_info_text.JPG"/>
-	<figcaption>The updated info text shown on the Arduino Serial Monitor when the calibration sketch is run for the first time.
+	<figcaption>The info text (updated from the original Linorobot2 sketch) shown on the Arduino Serial Monitor when the calibration sketch is run for the first time.
 	</figcaption>
 </figure>

 ##### Max RPM

-First the encoder CPRs must be known.
+To get the max RPMs, first the encoder CPRs must be known.
 These are usually mentioned by the manufacturers, but these came with the motors in the same kit.
-So, I had to measure the CPR myself.
-This can be done by spinning the wheels (attached to the motors) by hand for exactly one revolution and measuring the encoder counts.
-One revolution is measured by simply sticking a piece of tape to the motor and one to a reference surface.
+So, I had to measure the CPRs myself.
+This was done by spinning the wheels (attached to the motors) by hand for exactly one revolution and measuring the encoder counts.
+One revolution can be measured by simply sticking a piece of tape to the motor and one to a reference surface.
 Then, align the wheel to the reference, and rotate till the tapes are aligned again.
 This should be done for all wheels and normally should be done a few times and then averaged.
 But you can also assume the CPR value after one accurate reading (without wheel slip or backlash) and round it to the nearest multiple of 4 (as it is a [quadrature encoder](https://www.dynapar.com/technology/encoder_basics/quadrature_encoder/)).
 In my case, I repeated the experiment multiple times and averaged it to get an average **CPR of 296 per motor**.

-Generally, unlike motors and their RPMs, encoders from the same manufacturers should have the same CPRs unless they are physically damaged.
-So, this calibration need not be done for all motors, but its better to be sure.
-Once the CPR values are known, they can be filled in the configuration file.
+This value can be filled in the configuration file.

-Next, using the defined encoder readings and the sample time (10 seconds), I first calculate the encoder counts per second, which I can then extrapolate to counts per minute.
-Then using the defined CPR values, I can calculate the revolutions per minute (RPM).
+Next, using the defined encoder readings and the sample time of 10 seconds, I first calculated the encoder counts per second, which I could then extrapolate to counts per minute.
+Then using the defined CPR values, I got to the revolutions per minute (RPM).
 Since the motors are programmed to rotate at max PWM during the ```spin``` sequence, the calculated RPMs are the max RPMs of each motor.
-However, these are not the max RPMs the motors can achieve.
-The motors are rated at 12V and are operating at 9V, so the motors are rated at a max RPM of the calculated values multipled by the (12/9).
-This max voltage and operating voltage should be defined in the config and the calibration sketch uses this to calculate the max rated RPMs of each motor.
+However, these are not the max RPMs the motors can achieve at its max rated voltage.
+The motors are rated at 12V and are operating at 9V, so the calculated max RPM is actually scaled down.
+The calibration sketch uses these values (defined in the configuration) to calculate the max rated RPMs of each motor.
 Now, since only one max RPM constant is used for all the motors, the calculated RPMs are averaged.
 According to the generated report, the motor is rated at around **176 RPMs at 12V**, which results in around **132 RPMs at 9V**.

 <figure class="aligncenter">
 	<img src="https://adityakamath.github.io/assets/img/akros2_calib_sample_max_rpm.jpg"/>
 	<figcaption>Generated report of the max RPMs of the motors as shown on the Arduino Serial Monitor.
-It uses the CPRs values, and the operating/max voltages defined in the configuration, to calculate the max rated RPM of the motor.
-Since a single value is defined in the firmware for the max RPMs, an average is calculated.
 It can be noticed that the motors do not run at the exact RPM, so its recommended to use a max RPM that the slowest motor can reach, even if it is not the same as the average.
 	</figcaption>
 </figure>

 ##### CPR (measured vs defined)

-Once the max RPM rating of the motor is known, it needs to be defined in the configuration and the ```sample``` sequence must be run again after recompiling.
-This time, the CPR can be correctly calculated like in [linorobot2_hardware](https://github.com/linorobot/linorobot2_hardware/blob/galactic/calibration/src/firmware.ino) and now we can compare it with the CPRs measured earlier, and defined in the configuration.
+Once the max RPM rating of the motor is known, it needs to be defined in the configuration and the ```sample``` sequence must be run again after re-compiling.
+This time, the CPRs can be correctly calculated like in [linorobot2_hardware](https://github.com/linorobot/linorobot2_hardware/blob/galactic/calibration/src/firmware.ino) and now we can compare it with the CPRs defined in the configuration.
 In the report I also added print commands to display the deviation of the measured CPR from the defined value.
-I gave myself an acceptable deviation of 5%, and was quite happy to repeatedly get **deviations of less than 2%**. **296 CPR** seems to be the average here as well, which validates my first experiment done by hand.
+I gave myself an acceptable deviation of 5%, and was quite happy to repeatedly get **deviations of less than 2%**. **296 CPR** seems to be the (approximate) average here as well, which validates my first experiment done by hand.

 <figure class="aligncenter">
 	<img src="https://adityakamath.github.io/assets/img/akros2_calib_sample_cpr.jpg"/>
 	<figcaption>Generated report of the calculated and defined CPRs of the encoders as shown on the Arduino Serial Monitor.
-It uses the average of the max RPM calculated in the earlier step to calculate the CPR, and also shows the deviation from the CPRs defined in the configuration.
 	</figcaption>
 </figure>

 ##### Max Velocities

 Finally, I copied this part directly from [linorobot2_hardware](https://github.com/linorobot/linorobot2_hardware/blob/galactic/calibration/src/firmware.ino).
 It uses the configured values, the encoder readings and the kinematics library to get the maximum linear and angular velocities of the robot.
 It uses the ```MAX_RPM_RATIO``` value from the configuration file which defines the ratio of the ```MAX_RPM``` that the motors should run at, which I defined as 1.
 So the reported values are the absolute maximum velocities of the robot at 9V.
-It currently does not calculate the velocity in the Y direction as shown in the results below, but I intend to add that in later (to the [kinematics library](https://github.com/linorobot/linorobot2_hardware/tree/galactic/firmware/lib/kinematics)) when working on the odometry.

 <figure class="aligncenter">
 	<img src="https://adityakamath.github.io/assets/img/akros2_calib_sample_max_vel.jpg"/>